cozykitten/effective-umbrella/README.md

-# effective-umbrella

 ## Preparation

-This will only cover the preparation and install of Windows, not possible steps such as backing up your previous installation, choosing and managing your drives.
+This will only cover the preparation and install of Windows, not possible steps such as backing up your previous installation, choosing and managing your drives.<br/>
 It is assumed that you have already covered those and are ready to install windows and wiping your target drive doesn't pose any issue for you.

 __source:__<br/>
 https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/configure-uefigpt-based-hard-drive-partitions
 https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/capture-and-apply-windows-system-and-recovery-partitions

-__**WinPE**__
+<br/><br/>

+### WinPE

 1. Download and install both the Windows ADK and the Windows PE Add-on.
-When you install the ADK choose, at minimum, the Deployment Tools feature. https://go.microsoft.com/fwlink/?linkid=2196127 https://go.microsoft.com/fwlink/?linkid=2196224
+When you install the ADK choose, at minimum, the Deployment Tools feature.<br/>
+https://go.microsoft.com/fwlink/?linkid=2196127
+https://go.microsoft.com/fwlink/?linkid=2196224